 Veterans from the Baby Boomer generation (born between 1945-1965) are at a higher risk of being having hepatitis C than any other Veteran group, according to report by Population Health Services.
 The Veterans Health Administration’s Office of Patient Care Services – Population Health Services, reports that Baby Boomer Veterans had a hepatitis C infection rate more than five times higher than other Veterans, and Veterans born in 1954 had the highest infection rate at 18.4 percent.

-Sharing injection equipment is the most common way hepatitis C is spread in the United States, placing people who inject drugs (PWID) at high risk for contracting hepatitis C. Communities of PWID have not only very high prevalence of hepatitis C, but also constitute the population at high risk for new infections.
+Sharing injection equipment is the most common way hepatitis C is spread in the United States, placing people who inject drugs (PWID) at high risk for contracting hepatitis C. According to the CDC, injection drug use is now the primary risk factor for new HCV infections.

-Though an estimated 80% of new HCV infections occur among people who inject drugs (PWID), drug users are systematically denied access to new curative therapies and science-based prevention strategies in discussions surrounding hepatitis C treatment access.
+Though an estimated 80% of new HCV infections occur among people who inject drugs (PWID), this population is systematically denied access to new curative therapies and science-based prevention strategies in discussions surrounding hepatitis C treatment access.
 It is critical to prioritize this population for screening, linkage, and treatment both to address the community’s healthcare needs and to halt the increase in new infections.

 Hispanics and Latinos

 Hispanics and Latinos have an overall HCV prevalence of 2.6%, have faster liver fibrosis progression rates, are more likely to be coinfected with HIV, and contract HCV at an earlier age.
 Latinos also have a higher HCV mortality rate.
 CDC data for the year 2011 shows the hepatitis C mortality rate per 100,000 people was 4 for Caucasians and 7.15 – nearly two times higher – for Latinos.